arpitbbhayani/articles/blogs/copy-on-write.md

 Going by the details, we understand that deep copying is a very memory-intensive operation for any resource.

-# Why should we Copy-on-Write
+# Why Copy-on-Write
 Copy-on-Write, as established earlier, suggests we defer the copy operation until the first modification is requested.
 The approach suits the best when the traversal and access operations vastly outnumber the mutations.
 CoW has anumber of advantages, some of them are

-## Getting things done quickly
+## Perceived performance gain
-By having a CoW technique, the process need not wait for the deep copy to happen, instead it could directly proceed to the next phase by doing a copy-by-reference.
-This is particularly beneficial during `fork` system call.
+By having a CoW technique, the process need not wait for the deep copy to happen, instead it could directly proceed to the next phase by doing a copy-by-reference, and thus gaining a performance boost.
+Although we cannot totally get rid of deep copy because we have to copy when the modifications are made but if the system is read heavy, this gain is huge.

+A particular example is of the `fork` system call.

 `fork` system call creates child process which in turn copies entire memory space of parent.
 If during this `fork` call if the parent's space is huge and we deep copy, the time taken to create child process will shoot up.
 Hence instead by having a CoW we would just copy-by-reference and child could point to the same space as parent until the child makes some modification to the space.

-## Why deep copy if there are no modifications
+## Better resource management
 CoW gives us an optimistic way to manage memory.
 One peculiar property that CoW exploits is how before any modification to the copied instance, both the original and copied resource are exactly the same.

 The readers, thus, cannot distinguish if it is reading from original resource or the copied one.
 Hence deep copy and copy-by-reference would look and feel exactly the same to a reader.
 The things change when the first modification is made to the copied instance and thats where, readers of corresponding resource would see things differently, and hence just before that we copy the resource.